schneiderfelipe/HTM.jl/README.md

 Its main goal is to create a fully-featured, backend-agnostic (any library that produces HTML elements can be used as a backend) alternative to the `@html_str` macro.
-We also want `@md_str`-like string interpolations, JSX-like syntax, and full compatibility with Julia objects through Julia's display system.
+I also wanted `@md_str`-like string interpolations, JSX-like syntax, and full compatibility with Julia objects through Julia's display system.

 HTM.jl is a **work in progress** but is already quite usable and fast.
 It may not be ready for production use yet though.
-Please help us improve it by
+Please help me improve it by
 [sharing your feedback](https://github.com/schneiderfelipe/HTM.jl/issues). 🙏